What is a Skilled Nursing Community versus a Skilled Nursing Facility?

 Residents, team members, family members, and vendor partners are considered citizens within this framework.
 Together, we interlace to create a captivating and dynamic tapestry of life.

+We feel that using the phrase “skilled nursing community” – versus “skilled nursing facility” – honors each resident’s aging journey.
 The concept of “aging” means something different for each person.
 For some, it signifies the culmination of a career or the transition from a family residence.
 For others, it embodies significant transformations that lead to fears about the future.
-The Eden Alternative philosophy aims to counteract these anxieties and guide older adults in discovering fresh significance and purpose during every stage of aging.
+With the help of the Eden Alternative philosophy, the community at Clermont Park aims to counteract these anxieties and guide each resident in discovering and pursuing purpose during every stage of older adulthood.

-At Clermont Park, the Eden Alternative means residents make contributions to the community that impact their daily lives.
+At Clermont Park, the Citizenship Model and the Eden Alternative philosophy mean residents make contributions to the community that impact their daily lives.
 Some residents serve as instructors in the community’s continuing education program.
 Others manage the gift shop, spearhead efforts to beautify the campus, and help make other decisions that impact their home.
-The Eden culture fosters a collective drive among its residents to shape their way of life.
+Resident-driven culture fosters a collective drive among residents to shape their way of life.
 It also emphasizes the significance of each individual’s distinct and valuable contributions to the whole.

 And that is the very definition of a community.